jsandvik/cse-190-server/README.md

 `cd /path/to/your/project`

 `git clone git@github.com:jsandvik/cse-190-server.git .`

+Download the [config.py](http://wiggio.com/get_document.php?docid=6882808) file from Wiggio and add it to your top level project directory.

 ## Homebrew
 I'm using homebrew on my mac.
 If you don't have it yet, you can find installation instructions [here](http://brew.sh)